Can You Use A Cash-Out Refinance To Buy A Second Home?

 Reserves And Overall Financial Strength

-Cash-Out Refinance Vs. Using Savings
+Cash-Out Refinance vs. Using Savings

 Still, it comes with trade-offs.

-Main Advantage |
+| Option | Main Advantage | Main Drawback |

-Avoids new mortgage debt on your main home |
+| Using Savings | Avoids new mortgage debt on your main home. | Reduces cash reserves and liquidity. |

 The right choice depends on whether preserving cash is more important than keeping your primary mortgage balance lower.